 A curriculum has been developed and mapped to the relevant educational standards for the regions involved.
 The key curriculum outcomes are to develop knowledge, understanding and skills to ensure that staff, individually and collaboratively, are confident in applying the most appropriate technology to users, can understand and explain the benefits of the technologies to users and can understand the use, development and impact of the technologies.
 In general, of technologies in people’s lives, to enable all staff to engage confidently with technologies to make informed, ethical and sustainable decisions whilst they raise awareness of the benefits of assistive living technologies with their colleagues and clients.

 Key to this activity has been addressing the differential between educational requirements in health and social care across Europe.

-The main objectives of the programme are to:
+The main objectives of the programme were to:

-The programme will run to April 2018.Having procured the Help to Live at Home service in the prescribed way in late 2016 Liverpool City Council are now at the implementation and evaluation stage.
+The programme ran to April 2018 and having procured the Help to Live at Home product in the prescribed way in late 2016, Liverpool City Council has now implemented and evaluated.

-The project is generating interest across Europe, Ann Williams, Liverpool City Council Adult Social Care, recently spoke about how the EU Funded project is changing Home Care services in Liverpool at the eHealth Conference in Tallinn, Estonia and the Active and Assisted Living (AAL) Forum.
+Stop & Go has now finished to much praise from European Commission.
+The programme has generated interest across Europe, Ann Williams, Liverpool City Council Adult Social Care, recently spoke about how the EU Funded project is changing Home Care services in Liverpool at the eHealth Conference in Tallinn, Estonia and the Active and Assisted Living (AAL) Forum.

-HELIUM builds on successful LCR programmes undertaken to date, such as the Innovate Dementia programme, that used a “Living Lab” approach (bringing together (1) industry, (2) universities, (3) healthcare/public sector and (4) end users/patients/public) to successfully develop new products, including the House of Memories app and many other innovations.
+HELIUM builds on successful LCR programmes undertaken to date, such as the Innovate Dementia programme, that used a “Living Lab” approach (bringing together (1) industry, (2) universities, (3) healthcare/public sector and (4) end users/patients/public) to successfully develop new products, including the House of Memories app.

 Evidence is being gathered (predominantly by a LJMU researcher for LCR), shared across European partners, synthesized, with a view to improving regional policy and practice.